annikaheckel/annikaheckel.github.io/index.md

 I am an assistant professor in mathematics at [Uppsala University](https://katalog.uu.se/profile/?id=N22-71).
 My research is supported by the Swedish Research Council starting grant `Concentration versus spread - tools, lower bounds and applications', reg. nr.
 2022-02829.

 Before coming to Uppsala, I held postdoctoral positions at LMU Munich (2019-2022) and the University of Oxford (2016-2019).
-I completed my [DPhil](https://ora.ox.ac.uk/objects/uuid:79e14d55-0589-4e17-bbb5-a216d81b8875) in Oxford in 2017 under the supervision of Oliver Riordan.
+I completed my [DPhil](https://ora.ox.ac.uk/objects/uuid:79e14d55-0589-4e17-bbb5-a216d81b8875) at Oxford in 2017 under the supervision of Oliver Riordan.

 **Email:** `FIRSTNAME.LASTNAME@math.uu.se`

+I am currently on parental leave and will read / respond to email only sporadically.

 ## Research